jimregan/notes/_drafts/2026-01-18-chatgpt-reel-notes.md

 * **elszórva** – “scattering/spending recklessly”; evaluative verb with fiscal connotations.
 * **ne söpörjük le az asztalról** – institutional idiom for dismissal.
 * **égető problémák** – “burning issues”; urgency without emotive language.

----

-### Why this is useful input for you

-* Clean example of **Hungarian public-interest argumentation** without shouting.
-* Shows how to:

-  * ask accountability questions,
-  * quote an opponent without endorsing them,
-  * pivot back to process and institutions.
-* High **caption stability**; ASR would mostly survive this intact.

-If you want next, we can:

-* compress this into a **neutral news brief**, or
-* annotate **where stance is encoded grammatically**, or
-* contrast this with **sarcastic Hungarian political commentary** and see what flips.

-Send the next one whenever.